Karbo123/segmentator/README.md

-# A simple lib for 3d segmentation
+# A simple cpp lib for 3d unsupervised segmentation

 It implements both pointcloud segmentation (using graph) and mesh segmentation.